 History is often considered to cover the time since people started writing, around six thousand years ago.
 Pre-history is the considerably longer time from the start of the universe until humans first recorded something about themselves.
 Clearly we don’t know a whole lot for certain about prehistoric times.
-Even in the 21st century, scientists are unsure when humans first walked the earth – and even less certain when the earth was formed, although the current estimate is, very approximately, 4,600 million years.
+Even in the 21st century, scientists are unsure when humans first walked the earth.
+They are even less certain when the earth was formed, although the current estimate is, very approximately, 4,600 million years.

 We know very little about the earth millions of years ago.
 Guesses and theories can be made based on fossil records, but on the whole we have little idea.
 There’s a useful site called Earth Floor which is well worth exploring.
-It gives a clear explanation of what is currently believed by many geologists and scientists, showing the different eras that have been defined.
+It gives a clear explanation of what many geologists and scientists currently believe.
+It also shows the different eras that geologists have defined.

 In a nutshell, the theory is that in the first 90% of time since the earth was formed, it cooled, and the continents and seas gradually formed.
 This is known as the Precambrian Aeon.
 Then there are three eras in the most recent 10% of time.
 These are: